djangokillen/minion-hate-bot/README.md

 Note: replying to 15 tweets every fifteen minutes is not ideal.
 Twitter will hide your tweets from the person receiving them after a while.
 You may want to lower it down quite a bit.

 ## Requirements
 This package uses [Tweepy](http://www.tweepy.org), the time module and the random module to function.
+Built with Python 2.

 ## Installation